Lewes, East Sussex

 EQUESTRIAN FACILITIES-refer to the floor plan

-The original stable block, office and workshop has now been extensively renovated offering a loft style office with polished concrete floors and birch ply clad ceilings (see later in the sale blurb)
+The original stable block, annexe and workshop has now been extensively renovated offering with a loft style first floor featuring polished concrete floors and birch ply clad ceilings .

-STABLES - 12 Block and brick stables, 2 are currently used as stores for feed/rugs and general equipment, all on concrete with lighting high level windows are 12ft x 12ft.
+STABLES - 12 Block and brick stables each around 12' x 12'.
+Two are currently used as storage for feed/rugs and general equipment, all set on concrete with lighting and high level windows.

 THE RACE COURSE - A brief history

 PLEASE NOTE THAT THIS PROPERTY IS NOT BEING SOLD WITH THE ENTIRE RACE COURSE, JUST A PORTION (approx. 40%).
-NONE THE LESS, IT IS PART OF THE ORIGINAL GALLOP.
+NONE THE LESS, IT IS PART OF THE ORIGINAL GALLOPS.

 The course was, and still is, one mile west of the town centre of Lewes.
 It is situated some 500 feet above sea level, the turf resting above deep layers of porous chalk, thus ensuring excellent going.
 It is a right hand course in the shape of a narrow horseshoe, the first part being on a strong incline and then it becomes level for six furlongs.
 From the five-furlong marker there is a slight descent, lasting for a considerable distance.
 It then levels out for 100 yards before another strong incline opposite the stands, finishing on the level.